AN AMERICAN ICON

 • 1919 •

-The Bromwell Brush & Wire Goods company celebrates 100 years in continuous business and remains family owned by Jacob Bromwell’s descendents.
+The Bromwell Brush & Wire Goods company celebrates 100 years in continuous business and remains family owned.
 The company has upwards of 1,000 employees in 7 states, including Ohio, Indiana, and Illinois.
 As the largest business of its kind, it bills itself as having "the largest capacity in the country.”
-Much of the manufacturing is done through convict labor and the company employs prisoners at wages averaging about 35 cents per day.
+Much of the manufacturing is done through convict labor, employing prisoners at wages averaging about 35 cents per day.

 The Company Splits